entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 9. Unornamented shelf and rostrocaudal groove on premedian plate: absent (0); present (1).
 > Young (1984, 1988), Character 36; Zhu (1996), Character 53; Jia *et al.* (2010), Character 3; Pan *et al.* (2018), Character 53; Wang and Zhu (2018), Character 9; Liu *et al*.
 (2023), Character 9; Plax and Lukševičs (2023), Character 9; Luo *et al*.
 (2025), Character 9.

+> - This character is contingent on the presence of the premedian plate, Character 6 herein.
 > - This character is for *Asterolepis*, *Remigolepis* and *Pambulaspis*.

 > - The coding of *Zhujielepis* is ?.